-PRECIOUS-Gold rises on bargain hunting, holds in tight range
+PRECIOUS-Gold firms on bargain hunting but trapped in tight range

 Rising interest rates boost the greenback by increasing the opportunity cost of holding gold.

-Palladium was down 0.6 percent to $1,050.20, while platinum eased 0.1 percent, to $820.40.
-(Additional reporting by Vijaykumar Vedala and Sumita Layek in Bengaluru; editing by David Evans)
+Palladium fell 0.2 percent to $1,054, while platinum shed 0.2 percent, to $819.70.
+(Additional reporting by Arpan Varghese, Vijaykumar Vedala and Sumita Layek in Bengaluru; editing by David Evans and Adrian Croft)